mgattello/path-replacer/README.md

 ## How does it work?

 The `pathReplacer` function must be called with all the args.
-- `dir` is the name of the directory that the code will use to find the mathces.
+- `dir` is the name of the directory that the code will use to find the matches.
-- `search` is the `string` that the code will search througout the all directory.
-In order to search correctly all the depenndencies, the variable string must contain the `'` as first char.
+- `search` is the string that the code will search throughout all directory.
+In order to search correctly all the dependencies, the variable string must contain the ' as first char.
-- `partial` is the `string` that will replace all the matches.
+- `partial` is the string that will replace all the matches.
 The module will look at the depth of the file and reconstruct the full path automatically with the partial.
-All matches will be replace with the full path, i.e.:
+All matches will be replaced with the full path, i.e.:

 ```
 '/src/config/' (partial)